Applied AI

 Strategic Perspective

-From a modernization perspective, incremental progress is essential.
-Organizations should start with a well-scoped subset of assets that exhibit high variability in usage or cost, deploy autonomous decision-making within controlled guardrails, and measure impact on TCO, reliability, and risk.
-Over time, the scope expands as the platform demonstrates stability, explainability, and value.
-This approach reduces disruption while building the architectural muscle needed to govern larger, more complex asset estates.
+From a modernization perspective, progress should be incremental.
+Start with a well-scoped subset of assets with high variability in usage or cost, deploy autonomous decision-making within controlled guardrails, and measure impact on TCO, reliability, and risk.
+Open standards, modular design, and interoperable interfaces help avoid vendor lock-in while preserving flexibility for future evolution.